ouch-org/ouch/README.md

 <!-- ![ouch_image](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcR5ilNDTFZZ-Vy_ctm2YyAe8Yk0UT7lB2hIhg&usqp=CAU)  -->

-`ouch` loosely stands for Obvious Unified Compression (ᵃⁿᵈ ᵈᵉᶜᵒᵐᵖʳᵉˢˢᶦᵒⁿ) Helper and aims to be an easy and intuitive way of compressing and decompressing files on the command-line.
+`ouch` loosely stands for Obvious Unified Compression files Helper and aims to be an easy and intuitive way of compressing and decompressing files on the command-line.

 - [Usage](#Usage)
     - [Decompressing files](#Decompressing-files)